cn0047/stash/ed/mySql/README.md

 FROM information_schema.tables
 WHERE table_schema='dataBaseName' AND create_time BETWEEN '2014-05-05' AND '2014-05-07'
 ;
+-- get AUTO_INCREMENT
-SHOW COLUMNS FROM table LIKE '%';
-SELECT AUTO_INCREMENT FROM information_schema.TABLES
-WHERE TABLE_SCHEMA = 'databaseName' AND TABLE_NAME = 'table';
+SHOW COLUMNS FROM table LIKE '%'; -- columns in table format like DESC tableName SELECT AUTO_INCREMENT FROM information_schema.TABLES WHERE TABLE_SCHEMA = 'databaseName' AND TABLE_NAME = 'table';